ih2502mk/re-stream/README.md

 	//do something with all the matches here
 });
 ```
-Native implementation of regexps in JavaScript can't is not streaming, but having such thing might be useful.
+Native implementation of regexps in JavaScript is not streaming, but having such thing might be useful.